jgraichen/rails-rfc6570/README.md

 **Pro Tip**: Append `_url` to the route names: `rfc6570_routes.transform_keys {|k| "#{k}_url" }`.

-By default the `format` placeholder is ignored and the HTTP host will be included in the URI template.
+By default, the `format` placeholder is ignored and the HTTP host will be included in the URI template.

-Additionally you can specify a list of query parameters in your controllers:
+Additionally, you can specify a list of query parameters in your controllers:

 ```ruby
 class UserController < ApplicationController